arturmpinho/Dusty-Lantern/deployment.md

 ## Local Deployment

-I have created the project using Github, from there I used [Gitpod](https://gitpod.io/) to write my code.
+I have created Dusty Lantern using Github and Gitpod to write my code.

-Then I used commits to git followed by "git push" to my GitHub repository.
+Then, I used commits to git followed by "git push" to my GitHub repository.

-I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.
+This project has been deployed to Heroku which was previously connected with the Speranza Repository in Github to automatically get all the pushes done in Github.

-For this project you need to create an account on Stripe for the reservation module as well as an account on AWS in order to store your static and media files.
+For this project you will need to create an account on Stripe for the checkout module as well as an account on AWS in order to store your static and media files.

+### To run this project locally, follow the next steps:

-This project can be ran locally by following the following steps:
-I used Gitpod for development, so the following steps will be specific to Gitpod.
-You will need to adjust them depending on your IDE.
-You can find more information about installing packages using pip and virtual environments [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+This project can be run locally by following the following steps: ( as I have user used Gitpod for development, the next steps are specific to it.
+Adjustment may be necessary depending on your IDE.
+More information about installing packages using pip and virtual environments [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 To clone the project:

 1. From the application's repository, click the "code" button and download the zip of the repository.
-    Alternatively, you can clone the repository using the following line in your terminal:
+    You can also clone the repository using the following command in your terminal:

     ```
     git clone https://github.com/arturmpinho/Dusty-Lantern.git